Duties of the County Commissioners

 John Ford is currently serving his first term as Riley County Commissioner, after being elected in November 2018.

-2003 Graduate of Manhattan Area Technical School (Building Trades) and served as Student Body Vice President of the Student Government Association
+Ford’s interest in politics and governance started in college and he served as Student Body Vice President of the Student Government Association during his time at MATC.

 Term of Office: Term expires January 2025